Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-afBBnes2wzE.md

 ### Transcript

-> all right how can i change the language to pirate is pirate not in can you just change that it should be in yeah i think it's i think it's there as an option right now simulator yeah because you didn't the debug stuff was only like it's a quick switch right that didn't have anything to do with the language the thing we showed off yeah yeah i'm pretty sure
+> all right how can I change the language to pirate is pirate not in can you just change that it should be in yeah I think it's I think it's there as an option right now simulator yeah because you didn't the debug stuff was only like it's a quick switch right that didn't have anything to do with the language the thing we showed off yeah yeah I'm pretty sure